Eldorado, Illinois: History

 Eldorado was first platted on May 24, 1858, by a surveyor named Martin D. Gillett.
 The post office was established on December 8 of that same year.
 Just before the Civil War, the first businesses were started in the town.
 The original village was incorporated in 1870.
 It was founded by Francis Elder and his neighbors who were brothers William and John Reed.

 In the early days, Eldorado had several railroads which came through town.
 It was at an intersection of the Louisville & Nashville and Cairo & Vincennes railways.
-The “eastern extremity” of the Belleville & Eldorado Railway (St. Louis Short Line) also came through town.
-According to Illinois Historian Neil Gale: “This settlement, by 1896, could boast of exceptional railroad facilities - The Illinois Central, The Louisville and Nashville, and The Chicago, Cleveland, Cincinnati and St. Louis.
-Like several other villages, when the railroad company placed the name on the station, the name was spelled Eldorado, instead of Elderedo, and it has been known by that name since that time.”
+The "eastern extremity" of the Belleville & Eldorado Railway (St. Louis Short Line) also came through town.
+According to Neil Gale, "This settlement, by 1896, could boast of exceptional railroad facilities - The Illinois Central, The Louisville and Nashville, and The Chicago, Cleveland, Cincinnati and St. Louis.
+Like several other villages, when the railroad company placed the name on the station, the name was spelled Eldorado, instead of Elderedo, and it has been known by that name since that time."

 The city provided relief efforts to neighboring communities affected by the Ohio River Flood of 1937.
 Shelter was provided at the city hall, and food provided by the Calvary Baptist Church, led by the Red Cross with local help.
 When the Leap Day Tornado of 2012 struck nearby Harrisburg, Eldorado immediately provided emergency assistance.

 Current and former residents often reflect with nostalgia growing up in Eldorado, and doing business in the downtown area.
 At the center of it is a five-way intersection.
 A Ben Franklin store stood for decades on the corner of Fourth and Locust streets.
 The Dairy Queen was a popular hangout, until it relocated outside of the downtown in the 1990s.
-There were two banks, two grocery stores, and several specialty shops, until the businesses began to disappear due to job loss, a population decrease, and the move to businesses on the highways.
+At one time there were over 20 grocery stores in Eldorado, most were small neighborhood stores.
+Eventually, these stores and downtown businesses began to disappear due to job loss, population decrease, and the move to businesses on the highways.

 The former city hall building is on the National Register of Historic Places.

+Eldorado has four official Historical Markers, with the most recent one unveiled on September 18, 2021.

 Eldorado thrived for much of the late 1800s until the 1980s as a coal mining town, until several major mines shut down.
 Another major employer, Roundy's (formerly Scot Lad) closed in 2005, laying off 170 workers.

 Today, the railroad tracks have been paved over in favor of bike paths, and most of the downtown businesses are gone.

-Eldorado was known as a sundown town until the 1960s.